IT admin’s guide to student digital safety

 1. Robust cybersecurity measures

-While there’s no one-size-fits-all to cybersecurity, there are some foundational measures schools can implement to effectively secure the digital environment for students:
+While there’s no one-size-fits-all to cybersecurity, there are some foundational measures schools can implement to effectively enhance cybersecurity for schools and secure the digital environment for students:

 2. Digital citizenship education